vitaly-t/pg-iterator/README.md

 Base interface [QueryIterable] can emit the following events:

 * `fields` - fields details, as explained above;
-* `error` - notification of an error thrown by the query;
-* `end` - notification of the query stream completion.
+* `stream` - notification of a new stream created.

-Note that you handle errors where your iteration is, and these events are just for information purpose.

 [pg-query-stream]:https://www.npmjs.com/package/pg-query-stream